yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 John M. Culkin Jr. said that "[we shape our tools and thereafter our tools shape us](https://mcluhangalaxy.wordpress.com/2013/04/01/we-shape-our-tools-and-thereafter-our-tools-shape-us/)", and I would argue that the tools that we have built have led to us feeling like we have less agency.
 That feeling comes from *actually* having less of it.

-One of the tools that work invisibly in the background on my kitchen PC is [BlockTube](https://addons.mozilla.org/en-US/firefox/addon/blocktube/).
+One of the tools that works invisibly in the background on my kitchen PC is [BlockTube](https://addons.mozilla.org/en-US/firefox/addon/blocktube/).
 While it has a bunch of features, I use it for just one - the ability to block a specific channel from YouTube recommendations.
 Tiny feature, but it really helps make YouTube a lot less annoying when you can block what you want to block.

 Why doesn't YouTube have this feature?
 On my TV, the native YouTube apps only allow me to "influence" YouTube's algorithm by letting it know that I am not interested in a video, or to not recommend a channel.
 But there's no way to simply block a channel.
 Clearly this is a very basic feature - don't show me content from this creator.